Reviewed: March 2020

 Overexposure to UV radiation can cause sunburn and some forms of skin cancer.
 However the most deadly form -malignant melanoma- is mostly caused by indirect DNA damage.
 UVC rays carry the highest energy.
 They are absorbed in the surface of the skin, therefore are less likely to cause skin cancer.
 Chronic skin exposure to UV radiation has also been linked to premature skin aging, skin darkening, and wrinkles.
 Chronic eye exposure to UV radiation can create cataracts.

 When the possibility of producing ozone is high, the ozone concentrations can increase over the limits.
-Most people can naturally detect about 0.01 ppm of ozone in the air where it has a very sharp, specific odor, somewhat resembling chlorine bleach.
+Most people can naturally detect about 0.01 ppm of ozone in the air where it has a very sharp, specific odour, somewhat resembling chlorine bleach.
 Exposures of 0.1 to 1 ppm produce headaches, burning eyes, and irritation to the respiratory passages.

 Positive health effects

 UV exposure induces the production of vitamin D in the skin.
 Vitamin D has regulatory roles in calcium metabolism (which is vital for normal functioning of the nervous system, as well as for bone growth and maintenance of bone density), immunity, cell proliferation, insulin secretion, and blood pressure.
-Too little UV radiation may lead to a lack of vitamin D. An appropriate amount of UV (which varies according to skin color) leads to a limited amount of direct DNA damage.
+Too little UV radiation may lead to a lack of vitamin D. An appropriate amount of UV (which varies according to skin colour) leads to a limited amount of direct DNA damage.
 This DNA damage is recognized and repaired by the body, and then melanin production is increased, which leads to a long-lasting tan.
 This tan

 occurs with a 2-day lag phase after irradiation.